 Direct Trains from Verona to Venice

-Virtually all trains from Verona to Venice are direct, including both the high-speed and Regionale trains, so there is are a variety of options for a direct train from Verona to Venice departing throughout the day.
-There are, however, a few trains on this route that require a change, so be sure to check carefully when you book.
+Virtually all trains from Verona to Venice are direct, including both the high-speed and Regionale trains, so there are a variety of options throughout the day for this route.
+There are a few trains on this route that do require a change, so be sure to check carefully when you book.

 Amenities on Trains from Verona to Venice

 The top of the line AV train is the Frecciarossa, which offers air-conditioned cars with monitors listing travel information and news, power outlets at every seat, free WIFI, and 3g and 4g internet.
-There are a number of classes with color-coded cars: Executive (brown, including meal service and station lounge); Business (blue, including snack, drink and choice of newspaper); Premium (red, including snack, drink and choice of newspaper), and Standard (orange, with trolley snack and drink service).
+There are a number of classes with color-coded cars.
+Executive class is brown, which includes meal service and a station lounge.
+Business class is blue, including a snack, drink, and choice of newspaper.
+Premium class is red, which also includes a snack, drink, and choice of newspaper.
+Finally, Standard class is orange, and has a trolley snack and drink service.
 There is also a café car available to all passengers.

-Frecciabianca trains are the third-tier AV trains: they are very similar in passenger experience to the Frecciarossa, though not as fast.
+Frecciabianca trains are the third-tier AV trains.
+They are very similar in terms of passenger experience to the Frecciarossa, although not as fast.
 Frecciabianca trains have both 1st-class and 2nd-class cars, both of which are air-conditioned and include power outlets at each seat.
 First-class passengers receive a free drink and newspaper, and all Frecciabianca trains offer either trolley service and/or a café car for all passengers.

 Eurocity trains are the lowest tier AV trains, and are slower and less luxurious than other AV trains, but faster and more comfortable than Regionale trains.
-Eurocity trains have air-conditioned 1st-class and 2nd-class cars; 1st-class cars have power outlets at each seat, free newspapers, mini-bar, and meal service.
+Eurocity trains have air-conditioned 1st-class and 2nd-class cars.
+First class cars have power outlets at each seat, free newspapers, a mini-bar, and meal service.
 There is also a café car available to all passengers.